foureyes/mtec1002-spring2014/schedule.markdown

 	* [__Lab #10, Part 2__ - Events](labs/10/lab-10-part-02-events.html)
 * [Click Events](labs/10/click.html)
 	* [__Lab #10, Part 3__ - Events](labs/10/lab-10-part-03-click.html)
--->

 <!--

 * cheat sheet
-* functions revisited
-	* can be defined anywhere
-	* scope
-	* with or without return values
-	* as types
-	* demo
-		* demo for loop
-		* demo conditional / if statement
-		* create function - area of a triangle
-		* create function - sum of numbers
-	* labs
-		* add-five function ... returns value
-		* min function
-			* step by step
-		* what's the output of this code?
-		* \* add heart function
 * drawing revisited, events, new template
 	* js events... you can add event listeners that call a function
 		* addeventlistener